 Why Choose Post Frame Construction?
 Value

 We’ve come to realize that many don’t know about post frame construction–or don’t completely understand it–and we want to change that!
 As a top custom post frame builder, we know how great this way of building is.
-So in this 3-part series, we’re going to educate our readers about post frame construction and the benefits of a Conestoga® building.
+So in this 3-part series, we’re going to educate our readers about post frame construction and the benefits of a Conestoga building.

 The post frame building technique was adapted from post-and-beam construction.
 To give you a little history, post frame buildings were mostly used for barns, simple garages and storage.
 The term “post frame barn” originated from the use of old telephone posts to construct these inexpensive structures.

 Over the years, post frame construction has advanced and changed to improve materials and techniques.
 Instead of leaving a dirt or gravel floor, concrete started becoming popular to present a polished look.
 Now, you can associate post frame barns with all types of buildings such as cabins, commercial storefronts, and even business offices.

 Did I get your attention yet?